 How can I support my dog's immune system?

-Key Takeaway: Proactive immune support using ingredients like Spirulina helps protect dogs from canine-specific winter viruses.
+Key Takeaway: Proactive immune support using ingredients like Spirulina helps support dogs against canine-specific winter viruses.

 Should I change my routine if I am sick?